Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Queenstown to Wanaka 70 km / 43 miles, 1 hour

-Drive over the beautiful Crown Range, New Zealand’s highest State Highway, and admire the vistas from fantastic viewing points.
-Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival into Wanaka, an alpine town boasting panoramic views, a relaxed atmosphere and myriad walking tracks.
+Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
+Be sure to stop at the historic Cardrona Hotel for a refreshment before your arrival into Wanaka.

 Stay 2 nights in Wanaka.